cncf-kids-day/workshops/paris-2024.md

 # Kids Day @ KubeCon + CloudNativeCon, Paris 2024

-The following workshops were conducted at this event:
+The following workshops were delivered at this event:

 * [Learning AI with Phippy the Giraffe](learning-ai,md)
 * [Minecraft Modding](minecraft-modding.md)